Herdsman45/Star-Scoper/SECURITY.md

 ## Privacy Statement

-Star Scoper OCR is designed with privacy and security in mind:
+Star Scoper is designed with privacy and security in mind:

 - **No Data Collection**: The application does not collect any user data
 - **No Network Communication**: The application does not send any data over the network